World Literatures

 JUD 362yl Seminar: Topics in Jewish Studies-Yiddishland (4 Credits)

 Explores the relationship between East European Jewish history and post-Holocaust and post-Communist memory through the prism of Yiddishland, the dream of a transnational homeland defined by language and culture rather than borders.
 The seminar includes a course field trip to Poland over March break.
-Enrollment limited to 15.
-Juniors and seniors only.
+Restrictions: Juniors and seniors only; JUD 362 may be repeated once with a different topic.
+Enrollment limited to 12.
 Instructor permission required. {H}{L}

 Spring, Variable